ethz-asl/libnabo-release/README.md

 Prerequisites
 -------------

-If your operating system does not provide it, you must get [Eigen] and [Boost].
+If your operating system does not provide it, you must get [Eigen], and [Boost] if you want to build the Python bindings.
 [Eigen] only needs to be downloaded and extracted.
 You also need `grep`, which is available in standard on Linux or Mac OS X, you can get the window version [here](http://gnuwin32.sourceforge.net/packages/grep.htm).